 MAM - Member of the Academy of Marketing

-MIDM - Member of the Institute of Direct Marketing
+MIDM - Member of the Institute of Data and Marketing

 Chartered Marketer, Member of the Chartered Institute of Marketing (MCIM)

 October 2016 - 2019 External examiner South Wales University